 KEYS is a Pennsylvania Department of Human Services program designed to assist recipients of Temporary Assistance for Needy Families (TANF) and Supplemental Nutrition Assistance Program (SNAP) succeed in community college.
-The KEYS program helps students achieve their goals by providing academic support, facilitating supportive services through the County Assistance Office and connecting students to College resources and community services agencies.
+The KEYS program helps students achieve their goals by providing academic support and intensive case management, facilitating supportive services through the County Assistance Office, and connecting students to College resources and community services agencies.